confluentinc/ide-sidecar/CONTRIBUTING.md

 ### Create a new CCloud connection and sign in

-Create a new CCloud connection with `c1` as the ID (or use a different ID):
+Create a new CCloud connection with the ID `c1` and the name `DTX`:

 ```shell
 curl -s -X POST -d'{"id": "c1", "name": "DTX", "type": "CCLOUD"}' -H "Authorization: Bearer ${DTX_ACCESS_TOKEN}" -H "Content-Type:application/json" http://localhost:26636/gateway/v1/connections | jq -r .
 ```